-- Systematically builds students’ confidence in their own mathematical agency, so that they begin to see themselves differently.
+- Builds students’ confidence and mathematical agency, so that they begin to see themselves as mathematically powerful

 What you will receive

 • Access to project modules, complete with student directions, conceptual supports, teacher guides, and assessment rubric

 • Continuous support from the XQ Math team

 About XQ Math Modules

 Each XQ Math module explores critical mathematical concepts and centers on a common theme.
 To ensure genuine engagement and motivation, modules are designed to accommodate a high degree of student choice.

 For example, in responding to a prompt to create a musical artifact, one student might create a TikTok duet using root beer bottles filled with water, while another might build a simple thumb piano, tuned using mathematical modeling, to accompany a song they love.

 Students will create a musical instrument with readily available items and use curve fitting to play their favorite song’s melody.

 Students will generate “big picture” questions based on their daily wonders about the world and create mathematical models to estimate a solution to their question(s).